-- An assessment schedule/marking guide.
+- An Assessment schedule/marking guide.
 (It must be the correct version and match the assessment tool).
 This may include model answers, judgement statements and the verifier/assessor guide.
-Please note only one assessment schedule is required for each set of samples. - The assessment tool or integrated assessment tool (if applicable) - An internal moderation report (if applicable) - Learner samples (as requested) - Additional evidence that may have contributed to the assessment decision virtually.
-The intent of the visit will be clearly outlined prior to the visit date, and we will be guided by the provider around how best to meet the intent.
-Dates and location/s will be negotiated with the provider.
+Please note only one assessment schedule is required for each set of samples. - The assessment tool or integrated assessment tool (if applicable) - An internal moderation report (if applicable) - Learner samples (as requested) - Additional evidence that may have contributed to the assessment decision.